-- Chapter 1, "Compiling, Linking, and Running Programs," gives an overview of components of the compiler system, and describes how to compile, link, and execute a Fortran program.
+- Chapter 1, "Compiling, Linking, and Running Programs," provides an overview of components of the compiler system, and describes how to compile, link, and execute a Fortran program.
 It also describes special considerations for programs running on IRIX systems, such as file format and error handling. - Chapter 2, "Storage Mapping," describes how the Fortran compiler implements size and value ranges for various data types and how they are mapped to storage.
 It also describes how to access misaligned data. - Chapter 3, "Fortran Program Interfaces," provides reference and guide information on writing programs in Fortran and C that can communicate with each other.
-It also describes the process of generating wrappers for C routines called by Fortran. - Chapter 4, "System Functions and Subroutines," describes functions and subroutines that can be used with a program to communicate with the IRIX operating system. - Chapter 5, "Fortran Enhancements for Multiprocessors," describes programming directives for running Fortran programs in a multiprocessor mode.
+It also describes the process of generating wrappers for C routines called by Fortran. - Chapter 4, "System Functions and Subroutines," describes functions and subroutines that can be used with a program to communicate with the IRIX operating system. - Chapter 5, "Fortran Enhancements for Multiprocessors," describes programming directives for running Fortran programs in a multiprocessor mode. - Chapter 6, "Parallel Programming on Origin2000TM," describes the support provided for writing parallel programs on Origin2000 and how to improve program performance.

-- Chapter 6, "Compiling and Debugging Parallel Fortran," describes and illustrates compilation and debugging techniques for running Fortran programs in a multiprocessor mode. - Appendix A, "Run-Time Error Messages," lists the error messages that can be generated during program execution.
+- Chapter 7, "Compiling and Debugging Parallel Fortran," describes and illustrates compilation and debugging techniques for running Fortran programs in a multiprocessor mode. - Appendix A, "Run-Time Error Messages," lists the error messages that can be generated during program execution.